Skip to content

 )

-# Add inline CSS to align the entire table to the left and show border
+# Add CSS to align the entire table to the left and show border

 html = html.replace(